 Communication and security go hand-in-hand, so next is a comprehensive overview of security, the threats to networks, information and systems, the measures that can be taken, and best practices.

-The more things that are connected, the more ways there are for criminals to make money.
-In this extensive chapter, you'll get a comprehensive overview of security.
+In this extensive section, you'll get a comprehensive overview of security.
 We'll begin with an overview, and identification of valuable targets.
-We'll cover phishing and extortion, and what is actually done with data from "breaches".
-Next, we'll explore the risks and measures taken and best practices in network security, firewalls and ports; public and private key encryption, digital signatures, digital certificates, VPNs; viruses, trojans and exploits, and VoIP security.
+We’ll cover phishing and extortion, and what is actually done with data from “breaches”.
+Next, we’ll explore the risks and measures taken and best practices in network security, firewalls and ports; public and private key encryption, digital signatures, digital certificates, Internet VPNs, SD-WANs, viruses, trojans and exploits, Wi-Fi and VoIP security.

 The course wraps up with upcoming technologies, including 5G wireless and the Internet of Things: how everything from toasters to self-driving trucks to human brain implants will be online.